The Importance of a Primary Care Provider

 Do you see a primary care provider (PCP)?

 Having a PCP can give you a trusting, ongoing relationship with one medical professional over time—someone who is your main healthcare provider.
-While many PCPs are doctors, some are nurse practitioners, which is a nurse who can give a wide range of healthcare services and write prescriptions.
+While many PCPs are doctors, other providers can also be PCPs.
+This includes nurse practitioners, who can give a wide range of healthcare services and write prescriptions.

 Why having a PCP matters

 If you have complicated medical needs, having a PCP is particularly important.
 Your PCP will lead the team of healthcare professionals caring for you—which may include specialists, nurses, nutritionists, social workers, and behavioral health clinicians—and be your main point of contact.

 A PCP also cares for you by:

 - Giving regular check-ups

 - Recommending ways to live a healthy lifestyle

 - Providing care for illnesses, most chronic conditions, and minor injuries

 - Making referrals to medical specialists when needed